5 Characteristics Of Project-Based Learning That Works

 Ask most students how they feel about assessment and you’re likely to get a less than positive response but this doesn’t have to be the case.
 Using assessment as a tool to inform next steps and needed areas of improvement can be exciting, especially when the work is authentic, meaningful and purposeful.
 Meaningful assessment can come in many forms including formal and informal and may in fact be questions, not always just answers.
 It can also originate from multiple sources including self, peers, outside experts, and of course teachers.

-The project provides opportunities & reason for students to create craftsman-like products.
+The project provides opportunities & reasons for students to create craftsman-like products.